bt-88/bt-88/README.md

 - 👋 Hi, I’m @bt-88
-- 👀 I’m interested in C# and .NET, TypeScript, JavaScript and React.JS
+- 👀 I’m interested in C# and .NET, TypeScript, JavaScript, React.JS and Vue.JS
-- 🌱 I’m currently learning .NET 6

 <!---
 bt-88/bt-88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.